benryves/RetroWiFiModem/README.md

 the RetroWiFiModem documentation, with "real" Telnet being NVT ASCII mode.
 In NVT ASCII mode `CR` is normally escaped to `CR` `NUL` unless it's a line break (`CR` `LF`).
 In binary mode `CR` is left alone.
+* PPP connections can be made by dialling the special number `*99#`.
+This number can be changed with AT$PPP.

 ## Command reference